Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Receive Data from Arduino UNO.rst

 **Setting up Arduino Uno to be I2C Slave**

-First, select Arduino in the Arduino IDE in ``“Tools” → “Board” → “Arduino Uno”``:
+First, select Arduino in the Arduino IDE in ``"Tools" → "Board" → "Arduino Uno"``:

-Open ``“Examples” → “Wire” → “slave_sender”``
+Open ``"Examples" → "Wire" → "slave_sender"``

 |image01|

-Then click “Sketch” → “Upload” to compile and upload the example to Arduino Uno.
+Then click "Sketch" → "Upload" to compile and upload the example to Arduino Uno.

 **Setting up Ameba to be I2C Master**

-Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: “Tools” → “Board”
+Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: "Tools" → "Board"

-Open ``“File” → “Examples” → “AmebaWire” → “MasterReader”``
+Open ``"File" → "Examples" → "AmebaWire" → "MasterReader"``

 |image02|

-Click “Sketch” → “Upload” to compile and upload the example to Ameba.
+Click "Sketch" → "Upload" to compile and upload the example to Ameba.

 **Wiring**